Benidorm Fest: Theme music

 The theme music of Benidorm Fest, entitled "Vita est", was composed by the musician Pepe Herrero and it is performed by the RTVE Orchestra and Choir.
 It is a symphonic piece inspired by classic themes such as "O Fortuna" from Carmina Burana by Carl Orff, combining it with modern compositions by composers such as Hans Zimmer.
 The lyrics, composed in Latin, highlight the value of music as a means to unite peoples and make them free.

 The author produced 15 variations of the piece, of different durations and instrumental templates, for different purposes.

 Trophy

-The winner of Benidorm Fest receives a Bronze Microphone, made by Madrid sculptor José Luis Fernández.
+From 2022 to 2025, the winner of Benidorm Fest received a Bronze Microphone, made by Madrid sculptor José Luis Fernández.
 It is a 30 centimeters tall piece, cast in bronze and made with lost-wax casting method.
+Beginning with the 2026 edition, the Golden Mermaid trophy from the Benidorm Song Festival is reused.

 Selection of participants

 RTVE opens a period of submissions for artists, authors and composers to send their proposals to the public radio and television corporation, while the broadcaster itself reserves the right to invite renowned singers and authors from the current music scene directly.
 Both the evaluation of submissions and the invitations are carried out in collaboration with external musical advisers.
 The contest is open to performers, groups and authors who are at least 16 years old before May of the current year, and who must be Spanish nationals or have permanent residence in Spain (in the case of duos or groups, at least 50% of the members must meet this condition).

 Songs must be original and not have been published, performed or distributed, in whole or in part, before September of the previous year to the Eurovision Song Contest (in accordance with Eurovision rules).
 In addition, the song must be between 2 and a half and 3 minutes long, and must include at least 60% of the lyrics in Spanish and/or co-official languages of Spain.